darkoperator/Posh-SSH/Readme.md

 * Add update function using GIT.

 # Know Issues
-* If SSH server is configured with only Keyboard-Interactive Authentication the Module will fail to authenticate (ESXi 5.x, OSX).
 * AES-128 Passphrased keys are not supported by the library at this moment.
 * No Compression support at the moment.
 * No interactives SSH and SFTP Shells at the moment.